roualdes/bridgestan/paper/paper.md

-[posteriordb](https://github.com/stan-dev/posteriordb).  `BridgeStan` then helps algorithm developers create new inference algorithms, which in turn will facilitate applied statisticians.  `BridgeStan` offers to developers of statistical inference algorithms both a probabilistic programming language, access to Stan's math library, and the accompanying automatic differentiation toolset.
+[posteriordb](https://github.com/stan-dev/posteriordb).  `BridgeStan` then helps algorithm developers create new inference algorithms, which in turn will facilitate applied statisticians.  `BridgeStan` offers to developers of statistical inference algorithms a probabilistic programming language with a large body of example models, access to Stan's math library, and the accompanying automatic differentiation toolset.

-There exist other libraries that offer automatic differentation of arbitrary computer programs.
+There exist other libraries that offer automatic differentiation of arbitrary computer programs.
 One of the more popular is Google's library [JAX](https://github.com/google/jax) [@Bradbury:2018].
 JAX is built off of Google's Accelerated Linear Algebra (XLA) library, a domain-specific,